PingOne Advanced Identity Cloud

 Claims are returned as part of the ID token.
 In some cases, additional claims can be requested in a call to the oauth2/userinfo endpoint.

-For more information about how Identity Cloud maps user profile attributes to claims, refer to Claims.
+For more information about how Advanced Identity Cloud maps user profile attributes to claims, refer to Claims.

 Table 2.
 Comparison between OAuth 2.0 and OIDC actors